ziutek/kasia.go/README.md

         Else text
     $end

-Value is false when it:
+The value is treated as false when it:

 1. Is bool and false.
 2. Is int and equal to 0.